 Professional Growth: Facilitation

-As an educational developer, I use facilitation in various ways: I regularly do facilitative teaching in workshops, and also engage in process design and facilitation when I consult with instructors and when I work with my colleagues on teaching and learning initiatives for the UBC community.
+As an educational developer, I use facilitation in various ways: I regularly use facilitative teaching in workshops, and also engage in process design and facilitation when I consult with instructors and when I work with my colleagues on teaching and learning initiatives for the UBC community.

 I am especially attracted to creative facilitation approaches, such as those that use storytelling, music, and movement.
 I am often keen to try out new things as long as the purpose for using them is clear — and then to be more courageous about this when co-facilitating.